The Sample Complexity of Auctions with Side Information: Single-item Auctions in the

-Similar to the case of additive approximation in the previous section, we will prove the theorem by reducing it to the finite support case.
-Again, we first introduce a technical lemma showing that a standard discretization of the value space decreases the optimal revenue by at most a $1 - \epsilon$ multiplicative factor.
+We will again prove the theorem by reducing it to the finite support case.
+First, we introduce a technical lemma showing that a standard discretization of the value space, tailored for an multiplicative approximation, decreases the optimal revenue by at most a $1 - \epsilon$ multiplicative factor.